1919 Wimbledon Championships – Women's singles final: Aftermath

 Lenglen's victory cemented her place at the top of women's tennis, where she would remain until she retired from competitive tennis in 1926.
 It also made Lenglen a star and an international celebrity, while boosting the popularity of women's tennis in general.
 In particular, the sellout crowd of 8000 greatly exceeding the seating capacity of 3500 at Worple Road led Wimbledon to build a new venue at Church Road with a seating capacity of 10000.
 The new stadium opened three years later in 1922 and Church Road remains the site of Wimbledon today.

-Lambert Chambers played in one more Wimbledon, reaching the challenge round again the following year to setup a rematch of the 1919 final.
+Lambert Chambers played in one more Wimbledon, reaching the challenge round again the following year to set up a rematch of the 1919 final.
 Lenglen won the rematch much more easily, only losing three games.
-Aside from the 1919 final, Lenglen never lost more than three games in a single set in any of her other major finals at the World Championship or Grand Slam tournaments before or thereafter.
+Aside from the 1919 final, Lenglen never lost more than three games in a single set in any of her other major finals at the world championship or Grand Slam tournaments before or thereafter.